 Women in Technical Leadership

-Despite more women than ever before pursuing careers in science and technology than ever before, women continue to be underrepresented in leadership roles.
+Women are pursuing careers in science, technology and engineering fields in record numbers—but continue to be underrepresented in leadership roles.

 The program is open to all participants – regardless of sex or gender – who act as allies and share in its mission to support the advancement of women in technical fields.